 - Sport-caught fish, their parts, and articles manufactured from such fish may be possessed within the state by any person at any time, and may be transported within and exported out of the state by any person at any time, except that no person may possess any unpreserved fish, or part of one, not legally taken by the angler, unless the angler furnishes, upon request of any peace officer of the state, a statement signed by the person taking the fish stating the type of fish, number of fish, location, date taken, and license number.
-The statement is unnecessary if the person possessing the fish is accompanied by the person who took the fish.
-No person may possess fish which were not legally taken. - A person may possess only the limit of fish allowed for the water on which that person is fishing. - Upon request by an employee of the department, or a peace officer of the state, a person must present for inspection any fish taken or possessed by the person in a sport fishery. - Upon request by an employee of the department or a peace officer of the state, a person while taking fish must present, for inspection, any apparatus designed to be or capable of being used to take fish in a sport fishery.
+See Transfer of Possession Form on page 38.
+The statement is unnecessary if the person who took the fish.
+No person may possess fish which were not legally taken. - A person may possess only the limit of fish allowed for the water on which that person is fishing. - Upon request by an employee of the Department, or a peace officer of the state, a person must present for inspection any fish taken or possessed by the person in a sport fishery. - Upon request by an employee of the Department or a peace officer of the state, a person while taking fish must present for inspection any apparatus designed to be or capable of being used to take fish in a sport fishery.